brycewray/hugo-site/content/posts/2021/07/eleventy-vite-elite.md

 Next, I added my Eleventy templating and configuration code.
 In the `.eleventy.js` config file, I made sure to mix in certain specifics from `eleventy-with-vite` that made the Eleventy/Vite partnership workable while *not* bringing over anything that would cause trouble for Vite.
 Again, all was fine.

-Finally, I brought in my content---all of it.
+Finally, I brought in my content --- all of it.
 With other tools that I'd used in the past, such moves would result in cascading crashes which would bring me to a frustrating stop.
 This time (except for a few self-inflicted issues that Vite's usually helpful error messages helped me fix in just a few minutes), that simply didn't happen.

 For the second time during all this, I was stunned, this time by the ease and *non*-destructive results of the process.
 I'd thought it would take me days, maybe weeks, to come up with an Eleventy/Vite repo that could support the website.
 In fact, it had taken just a few hours.